grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 # Test-driving at the input boundary

 In this chapter, we'll be joining Johnny and Benjamin again as they try to test-drive a system starting from its input boundaries.
 This will hopefully show a picture of how abstractions are pulled from need and how roles are invented at the boundary of a system.
-The further chapters will explore domain model.
+The further chapters will explore the domain model.
 This example makes several assumptions:

 1. In this story, Johnny is a super programmer, who never makes mistakes.
 In real-life TDD, people make mistakes and correct them, sometimes they go back and forth thinking about tests and design.
 Here, Johnny gets everything right the first time.
 Although I know this is a drop on realism, I hope that it will help my readers in observing how some TDD mechanics work.
 This is also why Johnny and Benjamin will not need to refactor anything in this chapter.
 1. There will be no Statements written on higher than unit level.
 This means that Johnny and Benjamin will do TDD using unit-level Statements only.
 This is why they will need to do some things they could avoid if they could write a higher-level Statement.
 A separate part of this book will cover working with different levels of Statements at the same time.
 1. This chapter (and several next ones) will avoid the topic of working with any I/O, randomness and other hard to test stuff.
-For now I want to focus on test-driving pure code-based logic.
+For now, I want to focus on test-driving pure code-based logic.

 With all of that out of our way, let's join Johnny and Benjamin and see what kind of issue they are dealing with and how they try to solve it using TDD.